worldline/ios-training/docs/src/swift-part1/README.md

 [Please click on this link to view the exercise](https://swiftfiddle.com/6a40668c99d1e2cf079be7525548ca60)

-Please open the details pane to see the solution(s)
+::: details Please open to see the solution(s) [Solution](https://swiftfiddle.com/4e97fc9476694424b0fbab6dd8118c35)

-::: details
-[Solution](https://swiftfiddle.com/4e97fc9476694424b0fbab6dd8118c35)
 :::